 HELP!
 MY KID DIDN’T COME WITH AN OWNER’S MANUAL

 Join Johanna for a FREE parenting series – “Help!
-My Kid Didn’t Come With an Owner’s Manual!” for the spring session at John Braithwaite Community Centre.
+My Kid Didn’t Come With an Owner’s Manual!” for the winter session at John Braithwaite Community Centre.

 Would you like to:

 - Discover the “roles” that children adopt within the family?

 - Explore ways to shift behaviours and patterns that are no longer working?

 - Use consequences and encouragement versus punishment and praise?

 - Find ways of empowering versus enabling your children?

 Johanna cannot provide the owner’s manual but she is offering a parenting course combining the Systematic Training for Effective Parenting (STEP) program, Positive Discipline, attachment theory and the latest in brain research for parents of children aged 6-12.
 Click here for more details and registration information.

 Read what parents who have taken the parenting program have said: